vistadataproject/vistadataproject.github.io/vam/build1/vamB1RPCUnitTest.md

 Name | Description
 --- | ---
-GMV DLL VERSION asynchronous specs  empty string param should return NO GMV DLL VERSION | invalid numeric param should return NO GMV DLL VERSION | invalid string param should return NO GMV DLL VERSION | valid param should return YES or NO
+GMV DLL VERSION | empty string param should return NO GMV DLL VERSION | invalid numeric param should return NO GMV DLL VERSION | invalid string param should return NO GMV DLL VERSION | valid param should return YES or NO